KNKI

 The five main femdom types are: (1) Gentle Femdom (GFD) - nurturing dominance with praise and caring control; (2) Sensual Femdom - pleasure-focused teasing and body worship; (3) Strict/Formal Femdom - protocols, rules, and discipline; (4) Lifestyle Femdom - 24/7 power exchange extending to daily life; (5) Financial Domination (Findom) - power exchange through monetary tribute.
 Most practitioners blend multiple styles.

 Yes, femdom is safe when practiced with informed consent, clear communication, and proper safety protocols.
 Essential practices include: negotiating boundaries before play, establishing safe words (like the traffic light system), regular check-ins during scenes, and proper aftercare.
-According to BDSM research, 95% of injuries occur when these protocols are skipped.
+The most common cause of negative experiences in BDSM is skipping negotiation (NCSF safety guidance).

 To find femdom partners: (1) Join kink-focused platforms like KNKI, FetLife, or Chyrpe (1M+ downloads in 2024); (2) Attend local munches - casual BDSM meetups in vanilla settings; (3) Create detailed profiles listing your specific interests and experience level; (4) Participate in online communities to build genuine connections.
-Studies show 68% of successful femdom relationships start through dedicated BDSM platforms.
+Community surveys consistently show kink-focused platforms as the primary way practitioners connect.

 Gentle femdom (GFD) is a nurturing style of female dominance that emphasizes caring control over harsh punishment.
 Key elements include positive reinforcement, praise-based guidance, loving authority, and emotional support within power exchange.
 Common titles in GFD include 'Miss,' 'Mommy,' or 'Lady' rather than 'Mistress' or 'Goddess.'
-Community surveys indicate GFD is the preferred entry point for 70% of femdom beginners.
+Gentle femdom is the most common entry point for newcomers, according to community surveys.

 A female-led relationship (FLR) is a partnership where women hold primary decision-making authority.
 FLRs exist on a spectrum: Level 1 (bedroom only), Level 2 (some domestic decisions), Level 3 (major life decisions), Level 4 (24/7 lifestyle authority).
 Unlike scene-based femdom, FLR extends power dynamics into everyday life with the woman guiding the relationship's direction.